neilzxu/PSC-Bridges-resources/README.md

 You will be prompted for your XSEDE credentials.
 Use your XSEDE User Portal password.

-### Creating a Slurm job batch script
+### Creating a slurm job batch script

-Bridges-2 uses a job-scheduling system called "Slurm", providing a way for users like ourselves to request specific resources for our compute jobs and automatically launch jobs once said resources have become available.
+Bridges-2 uses a job-scheduling system called "slurm", providing a way for users like ourselves to request specific resources for our compute jobs and automatically launch jobs once said resources have become available.

 Jobs are submitted using the `sbatch` command along with a **batch script** which we must create.